openwdl/wdl/SPEC.md

 ## Versioning

 There are multiple versions of the WDL specification.
-Every WDL document must include a version statement to specify which version of the specification it adheres to.
+Every WDL document must include a version statement to specify which version (major and minor) of the specification it adheres to.
 From `draft-3` forward, the first non-comment statement of all WDL files must be a `version` statement.
 For example:

 ```wdl
 version 1.1